Kk-ships/dnsforwarder/docs/configuration.md

 - **STALE_UPDATE_INTERVAL:** How often to check for stale entries that need updating (default `30s`).
 - **STALE_UPDATE_MIN_ACCESS_COUNT:** Minimum number of times an entry must be accessed to qualify for stale updates (default `5`).
 - **STALE_UPDATE_MAX_CONCURRENT:** Maximum number of concurrent stale update operations (default `10`).

+## PID File Configuration
+- **PID_FILE:** Path to the PID file for process monitoring (default `/var/run/dnsforwarder.pid`).
+Set to empty string to disable PID file creation.
+See [PID File Management](pid-file.md) for details on integration with monitoring tools.